lkoepsel/RPi_10C/README.md

 The directory, *templates*, contains the programs for labs.
 Each template folder contains multiple folders, each folder is a specific programming exercise.
 Within each exercise folder is a file called *main.c* and a file called *Makefile*.
 The file *main.c* is the template for the exercise and the *Makefile* is the required file using *make* to compile/link/load it to an UNO.
 Think of the *main.c* file as the Arduino IDE sketch and the *Makefile* as a command-line version of the *Arduino IDE*.
 The files in *Library* are similar to those found in the *Arduino framework library*.

 ## Dependencies
 The approach this class follows is to use a standardized platform running the *C* tool chain.
 This removes the pain of having to maintain documentation and support for each of the major computing platforms, *macOS*, *Windows* and *Linux*.
-Instead, the platform will be an inexpensive *Raspberry Pi (RPi)* running *Raspberry Pi OS Bookworm* with all of the required programs pre-installed.
+Instead, the platform will be an inexpensive *Raspberry Pi (RPi)* running *Raspberry Pi OS* with all of the required programs pre-installed.

 In order to use this content you need to have the following installed on **your** computer or a computer you will be using in class:

 * **VS Code** - Code editor, able to connect remotely to the  RPi
-* **Terminal** - command line interface, *part of each operating system*
+* **Terminal** - command line interface, *part of each operating system*:
+    * *macOS* - called *Terminal*
+    * *Windows* - its best to install [git for Windows](https://git-scm.com/install/windows) and use *git bash* installed as part of *git*

 ## Additional Sources of Information